-In the recent publication Self Made City the authors also emphasise the importance of self-initiated planning and the existence of brownfields and unused spaces to give expression to imagined ideas and for community building.
-We also see this in Zurich with examples of the Stadionbrache, the Binz, the Rote Fabrik or the Zentralwäscherei.
+In the recent publication Self Made City the authors also emphasize the importance of self-initiated planning and the existence of brownfields and unused spaces to give expression to imagined ideas and for community building.
+We also see this in Zurich with such examples as: the Stadionbrache, the Binz, the Rote Fabrik or the Zentralwäscherei.
 These places serve as a cultural enrichment and help to create a community and serve as a canvas for ideas to be implemented.
 One aspect that also makes these places unique is the way they are organised.
 They work on a shared basis and thus can be used by many people.
 The management of a certain space however is also always bound to a shared responsibility.
 This enriches community building and can be applied to many other aspects of infrastructure.
 If we look at the examples of cars again, one car takes up 15 times more space than a shared car.
 The aspect of sharing is not only saving space regarding cars but is also saving resources within every other aspect of an urban lifestyle.
-This can go as far as building own housings and settlements within cities.
+This could extend as far as self-owned housing/settlement construction within cities.

 1.1.3 The Early History of the Swiss City